cfe84/nttjs/README.md

   to define its id.
 If no `entityId` is supplied, a new guid is generated.
 This **will** crash if entity already exists, and will return a promise whose only parameter is an entity object.
+- `deleteEntity(entityId)` deletes the corresponding entity.
+The entity must have removed all its resources before you can delete it.

 ## Other considerations